 Personal Bankruptcy is unique among other Canadian debt solutions in that it effectively wipes your record clean of most debts and enables you to restart your finances from a position of strength when it comes to what you owe.
 Once a bankruptcy is discharged, you no longer owe your creditors anything, with a few exceptions.
 To put it most simply, your debts to creditors who have extended you unsecured loans will be eliminated, though you will likely be responsible to pay secured debts such as a mortgage.

-You may file for bankruptcy in Alberta if you have unsecured debt totaling at least $1,000, though it is advisable that you owe much more before you consider bankruptcy.
+You can start filing for bankruptcy in Alberta if you have unsecured debt totalling at least $1,000, though it is advisable that you owe much more before you consider bankruptcy.
 Alberta residents file for bankruptcy consideration via a licensed bankruptcy trustee.
 That trustee then administers your property in a trust, paying various creditors at least some of what you owe until the court grants a discharge.
 You will effectively turn over your belongings and funds, with some exceptions, to the trustee so that your creditors do not totally lose out on your bankruptcy filing.

 Insolvency & Bankruptcy Statistics in Alberta

-Bankruptcy rates actually fell in Alberta in 2018 compared to the previous year.
-During 2018, the number of filings for personal bankruptcy totaled a little over 400 per month on average.
-That is a 1.7% drop from the previous year.
-This indicates that Albertans are finding more success with other debt solutions such as debt settlement programs that are available to the public.
+Bankruptcy rates are back on the rise after falling in 2018.
+During 2019, the number of filings for personal bankruptcy totalled a little over 400 per month on average.
+That is a 13.5% increase from the previous year.
+These numbers dropped at the start of 2020 indicating that Albertans are finding more success with other debt solutions such as debt settlement programs that are available to the public.

 Alberta Bankruptcy Pros and Cons